 Is social media a help or a hindrance?
 Here's your thoughts.

 Last week, we asked you if you found social media a help or a hindrance to your mental health and whether you had any tips about how best to use it.
-You had plenty Here’s what you said…
+You had plenty.
+Here’s what you said…

 So is it a help or a hindrance?

 I see two sides to a coin.
 It's convenient to have for keeping in contact with close friends and family.
-But as someone who suffers from depression and OCD, it does make you feel very lonely isolated and highlights others progressing whilst I feel very idle and non-progressive in comparison.
+But as someone who suffers from depression and OCD, it does make you feel very isolated and highlights others progressing whilst I feel very idle and non-progressive in comparison.
 But that’s just my personal point of view, other experiences may be a lot different.

 Granted the internet allows people like myself to find support groups/forums/general help and information.
 But social media like Facebook and Instagram can often make people feel more anxiety.
 I constantly see people happy and doing things on their news feeds and it makes me feel worse about everything I’m going through because it makes me feel more isolated!
-People don’t often remember that Facebook and what they decide to put on it isn’t, in general, a true representation of their lives and feelings.
+People don’t often remember that Facebook and what they decide to put on isn’t, in general, a true representation of their lives and feelings.

 The weird thing about social media is that isn't designed to make you unhappy.
 Facebook works by taking the things you click on, comment on, like, follow [etc] and then making you see more of that thing so that you [at least in theory] see the things you show an interest in.
 It creates a bubble for you to stay in so that you are surrounded by everything you enjoy and nothing you don't.

 The internet can be a wonderful tool to connect communities across nations and oceans, but it can also rear its ugly head in the form of social approval.
 This can be damaging when those likes and comments don't come in, when cyberbullying goes on, when horrible videos/pictures are posted without consent no matter the content of them.
-I feel that the pros far outweigh the cons though, I have personally felt less alone by seeing others with similar issues online and being able to express myself fully helped me realize who I really am as a person.
+I feel that the pros far outweigh the cons though, and I have personally felt less alone by seeing others with similar issues online, and being able to express myself fully helped me realise who I really am as a person.
 The internet can be a rough place, but it can also be a blessing for many.